Same Day IT

 First, the short version

 The blue recovery screen means the drive is locked, not lost.
-Your files are sitting there encrypted and intact, waiting for a 48-digit key that was saved somewhere when the drive was first encrypted.
-Most people find it in under ten minutes once they know where to look.
+Your files are sitting there encrypted and intact, waiting for a 48-digit key that was saved somewhere the moment the drive was encrypted.
+Most people find it in under ten minutes once they know where to look, and it is usually in a Microsoft account.

 So do not reformat, do not let a shop talk you into a rebuild yet, and stop guessing passwords, the recovery key is not a password.
 Grab your phone and work through the locations below, most likely first.